You are currently viewing CP BIG SPORT GITG

 Get In The Game

 As shown in the Eurobarometer 472, in the EU, men exercise, play sport or engage in other physical activity more than women.
 Although young people are among the most active part of the European population, young girls still participate far less than young males.
 6% of young women aged 15-24 engage regularly in physical activity, as compared to 12% of young males 15-24.
 Similarly, 33% of young girls never engage in PE (15 % of young males).
-Involving young girls in sports is thus necessary, as it will allow them to develop skills and important attitudes of self-fulfilment, while at the same time providing crucial opportunities of engagement and involvement in society While gender inequalities in participation rates are an issue for all sports, this is particularly true of certain sports that are traditionally associated with men.
+Involving young girls in sports is thus necessary, as it will allow them to develop skills and important attitudes of self-fulfilment, while at the same time providing crucial opportunities of engagement and involvement in society.
+While gender inequalities in participation rates are an issue for all sports, this is particularly true of certain sports that are traditionally associated with men.
 GITG promotes access to team sports activities directly through school, that is the easiest and most direct way to provide different proposals in order to involve young girls who seldomly show interest in sports for several reasons like feeling uncomfortable, inadequate or frightened of social confrontation.

-Start: 11.2022 End: 05.2025
+Start: 01.01.2023 End: 30.06.2025

-Project Reference: ERASMUS – LS 101089786
+Project Reference: 101089786

 EU Grant: 250.000